flyingpie/windows-terminal-quake/docs/pages/v2/installation.md

 # Getting Started

-!!! note "WTQ v2"
-    These parts are still in development, mind the gaps!

 ## Direct Download (Recommended)

 !!! note "Recommended"
-	Direct download is currently the recommended way of using WTQ v2, due to the other methods not automatically updating yet.
+	Direct download is currently the recommended way of using WTQ v2, due to it receiving updates the soonest.

 - Go to the [GitHub Releases page](https://github.com/flyingpie/windows-terminal-quake/releases) for a recent build;
 - Download the desired version: